etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

 sudo /etc/init.d/tomcat stop
 ```

-> Depending on your server, this command may need to be changed.
+!!! info
-{.is-info}
+    Depending on your server, this command may need to be changed.

 2. Create a backup of your instance.